The $64,000 Question: Did Virgil Earp (Wyatt’s Nephew) Get the Answers Ahead of Time and Was He Really Born in Tombstone?

 I always have a hard time answering that question.
 I don’t mean to waffle — it’s just that the cost is dependent on how much history is being documented (I charge by the hour).
 Another factor — I always start with the same blank “canvas”, but each chart is unique by design because each client’s family history is different.
 I absolutely LOVE doing these charts!
 I learn a lot of history, sometimes picking up stories I might tell in the pages of Digging History Magazine someday.
 I wish I could do them for free, but a girl’s gotta eat and pay bills!

-That being said, prices normally range anywhere from $300 to $350, with some going a bit over due to content and/or extra research required to ensure dates, names, etc. are accurate.
+That being said, prices at a minimum normally range anywhere from $350 to $400, with some taking more time due to content and/or extra research required to ensure dates, names, etc. are accurate.
+These custom-designed charts are quite time-consuming.
+They are not “computer-generated” or some magic “AI” creation.
 Most charts depict at least 6 or 7 generations, while in some cases I can depict as many as 9 generations (includes children, grandchildren and maybe grandchildren).
 Just so you know — not everyone fills up each and every box on their chart.
 It still makes a stunning chart, and if you later discover who your third great grandmother was, we can update and reprint.

 Like I said, I wish I could do them for free, but that’s neither wise nor feasible.
 If you really, really want a chart, however, we can always budget it out with an automatic monthly payment until the project is complete.
 You choose the amount and time table.